 Consumers today aren’t wowed that the latest Apple iPhone is using a PowerVR Series 6XT GX6450 (quad-core) processor to run its software.

 They are wowed by the device being able to connect to WiFi automatically and use FaceTime to video-call friends for free in real-time.

-Econsultancy asked companies what they thought the most exciting opportunities for their businesses were in 2015:
+Econsultancy asked companies what they thought the most exciting opportunities for their businesses were: